kurzgesagt-in-a-nutshell/birdbot/CONTRIBUTING.md

 This workflow is intended to minimize the number of conflicts that arise in development allowing us to focus more on improving the code.
 In the case of a conflict, the dev working on the branch should have a better understanding of the code changed and be better equipped to respond to the conflict.

 Many features and fixes may be applied to staging before it is ready to merge into master.
 After testing, staging can be merged into master and a new version is assigned.

+---

+## Issues

+We use issues to keep track of our development and allow a smoother process.

+- Create an issue for each feature/bug/enhancement you are working on.
+This will help avoid unnecessary effort in the case another dev is already working on the same issue.
+- Use appropriate tags to allow for easy filtering of issues.
+- Provide as much information in an issue to allow for another dev to pick it up in case it goes stale.

+---